wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/elastic-stack/distributed-deployment/step-by-step-installation/kibana/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
   :description: Kibana is a flexible and intuitive web interface for mining and visualizing the events and archives stored in Elasticsearch.
-Learn more about it in this section of the Wazuh documentation.
+Learn more about it here.

 .. _basic_kibana: